COVID-19 (coronavirus) FAQs

 Can employers re-designate bank holidays as normal working days?

 The UK government has not introduced any legislation or guidance which annuls or delays bank holidays.
-Some NHS services, including acute hospitals and primary care, may decide to respond to the COVID-19 pandemic by deciding to run some or all services at weekday service levels during bank holidays.
+Some NHS services, including acute hospitals and primary care, may decide to respond to the unsustainable pressures caused by the COVID-19 pandemic by deciding to run some or all services at weekday service levels during bank holidays.

 In these instances, where possible, we expect organisations to approach their local staff side or trade union representatives to clarify which services this will affect and consult on communications which will go out to staff on this matter.
 Wherever possible, organisations should maintain staff goodwill and request volunteers rather than requiring staff to work on bank holidays.